ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 However, for users that prefer to utilise **Code Editors** (such as VS Code, Sublime Text, etc.), the simulation tree that is visualised by the APSIM GUI can also directly be edited via a text editor, as it is simply a representation of an underlying JSON file.
-When you open the current example APSIM file in a text editor, its first rows looks like this:
+When you open the current example APSIM file in a text editor, its first rows look like this:

 .. figure:: _static/APSIMscreenshot_ContSorghumCarryOver_VSCodeView.png
    :alt: APSIM VSCodeView